S-Read3r/reading-notes/class-03.md

 * git add .: This git command will add ALL files to Git flow since (.) was used.
 * git clone HTTP: This git command will clone a GitHub repository onto the HardDrive.
 * git status: This git command will provide information on what changed.
 Meaning if the cloned file has been changed.
 * git commit -m "MyMessage": This git command the  commit the | specifiedfile
 * git push changedFile: This git command will push the committed file.

+- Remember that when writing messages are written in the imperative verberage.